Isamu Noguchi found it was easier to get himself into an internment camp than it was to get out.

 The anti-Axis hatred that flourished after Pearl Harbor was largely directed at the Japanese.
 Though Executive Order 9066 was directed at “any and all persons” as “the appropriate military commander may determine,” it was only the Japanese and their American descendants who were interned; immigrants from Germany and Italy faced no such curtailment of their civil rights.
 The particular physiognomy of the Japanese made them easy to spot and easy to persecute.
 (To escape the rampant prejudice, some Chinese Americans resorted to wearing buttons and signs proclaiming they were Chinese.)
 Newspapers, none more so than those owned by William Randolph Hearst, were instrumental in ratcheting up the anti-Japanese sentiment, while war posters and other propaganda, including cartoons by Dr. Seuss, portrayed the Japanese as slant-eyed, snub-nosed, bucktoothed hordes, or slavering, long-nailed monsters with blood dripping from their fangs.

 Seeking to distract the public from their own egregious missteps, Trump and his lackeys insist on calling the novel Coronavirus 2019 the “China virus” and the “Kung flu.”
 Taking up Hearst’s racist mantle, Rupert Murdoch—who owns The New York Post, the Wall Street Journal, the Times of London, and Fox News—oversees a news empire that spreads specious and hateful anti-Asian rhetoric.
-Since March, incidents of harassment, bullying, and violence against Asians and Asian Americans have soared, including the stabbing of a Burmese man and his two- and six-year-old children in Texas.
+Since March, incidents of harassment, bullying, and violence against Asians and Asian Americans have soared, including the stabbing of a Burmese man and his children, two and six years old, in Texas.

-I am fortunate enough to live in one of the most diverse areas in the country, if not the planet, and have not experienced any virus-related harassment, but the anecdotes from friends are heartbreaking.
+I am fortunate enough to live in one of the most diverse areas in the country, if not the planet, and despite my Asian heritage, I have not experienced any virus-related harassment, but the anecdotes from friends are heartbreaking.
 Almost 150 years after the Chinese Exclusion Act of 1882, Asian Americans are still deemed to be menacing outsiders intent on destroying all that is good and true.

 Noguchi wasn’t one to sit still, even while languishing in a concentration camp.
 He produced blueprints for landscape improvements, trekked into the desert to gather weather-carved knobs of ironwood and other bits and bobs of nature’s bounty, tried (unsuccessfully, due to objections by the War Relocation Authority) to arrange for academic lectures and lead workshops, schemed to get art commissions, and kept up copious correspondences.
 But he only produced one piece of art, a pink Georgia marble bust of Ginger Rogers, which now resides in the National Portrait Gallery, where I saw it on display along with a letter Noguchi had written to Rogers from internment, sparking the inspiration for my novel.